The 4.0 Upgrade Protocol: 15 Tactical Adjustments to Win Without Drilling

 Physics

 Opponents standing tall cannot drop the paddle fast enough.
-This forces a defensive pop-up.
+This

 MANTRA